A few years ago, my technician said to me, “Hey, are you watching this vet on TV — Dr. Pol? How in the world is he getting away with this stuff?”

 - A dog who probably had a ball stuck in its GI tract dies without the benefit of hydration or surgery.

-- A Boston terrier’s eye is removed without sufficient anesthesia, pain meds, sterile technique or intubation (anesthesia delivered via a tube down the trachea so this brachycephalic dog can breathe).
-They have enough trouble breathing when they’re awake!
+- A Boston Terrier’s eye is removed without sufficient anesthesia, pain meds, sterile technique or intubation (that is, anesthesia delivered via a tube down the trachea so this brachycephalic dog can breathe).
+These dogs have enough trouble breathing when they’re awake!

-Those are just a few sad cases that should not be happening in this day and time.
+Those are just a few sad cases that should not be happening these days.
 Dr. Pol’s fans believe his kind of veterinary medicine is acceptable because he isn’t a high-faluttin’ city vet who costs a ton of money.

-I am not saying that every animal needs state-of-the-art monitoring systems, referrals to expensive veterinary centers, etc. But every animal, if not in a war zone or undeveloped country, deserves proper anesthesia and pain control, sterile surgical technique and, most important of all, a chance at survival.
+But every animal, if not in a war zone or undeveloped country, deserves proper anesthesia and pain control, sterile surgical technique — and, most important of all, a chance at survival.

 - Anesthetize the dog on an anesthetic machine, providing oxygen and respiratory support.
-Cost of a short procedure?
-Less than $50.
+(Cost: $50–100 for 1/2 hour of general anesthesia)

 Basic anesthetic and cleanliness protocols are not hoity-toity veterinary medicine.
 Every pet deserves a chance to have pain controlled and not develop a nasty infection because of a dirty surgical procedure.

 A worse case may be that old-timers like Dr. Pol really don’t know any better.
-Perhaps they have no idea that standard of care is not more expensive.
 Ignorance may be a worse offense.